 A huge collection of artwork that includes paintings, sculptures and architectural marvels, take a stroll to see some representative Italian and international masterpieces.
 Here are some of the most famous.

 - Giuditta e Oloferne (Judith Beheading Holophernes) by Caravaggio.
 Gory and dynamic, the painting shows the typical Caravaggio feature of light coming from the side.
-There has been some speculation that Caravaggio draw inspiration for this painting by the execution by beheading of the Roman patrician Beatrice Cenci sentenced to death in 1599 for killing her abusive father.
-While this can be possible because Caravaggio was in Rome at the time, some sources, including Michele Di Monte, leading historian at Palazzo Barberini, disagree due to the uncertainty of the date of the painting (maybe it dates a year earlier than Cenci’s death) and because of the different “style” of the beheading.
+There has been some speculation that Caravaggio draw inspiration for this painting from the execution by beheading of the Roman patrician Beatrice Cenci sentenced to death in 1599 for killing her abusive father.
+While this can be possible because Caravaggio was in Rome at the time, some sources, including Michele Di Monte, a leading historian at Palazzo Barberini, disagree due to the uncertainty of the date of the painting (maybe it dates a year earlier than Cenci’s death) and because of the different “style” of the beheading.
 Holophernes, in fact, is using a sword, while Beatrice Cenci was killed with a primordial guillotine.

 - La Fornarina by Raffaello Sanzio.
 This is believed to be the portrait of Margherita Luti, the daughter of a baker in Trastevere, whom Raphael fell in love with after seeing her bathing in the Tiber naked.
 At that time, Raffaello was working on the frescoes of the beautiful Renaissance Villa Farnesina for the Chigi family.
 Shrewd Agostino Chigi had noticed the several outings of the famous painter so he agreed to let Margherita Luti in as long as Raffaello kept working and to avoid further delays.
 With this portrait, Raphael managed to elude the conventional features of the time by choosing a subject that is not a goddess or a noblewoman but a simple, ordinary citizen.
 Much discussion has been made around this portrait, or better the identity the painter sought to convey.
-Some critics see it, in fact, as an unconventional self-portrait as in that Raphael is present in the painting through several signs, the most telling of which being his signature in the woman’s armlet, but also in the fact that the subject of the portrait is his lover.
+Some critics see it, in fact, as an unconventional self-portrait in that Raphael is present in the painting through several signs, the most telling of which being his signature on the woman’s armlet, but also in the fact that the subject of the portrait is his lover.

 - (Alleged) Beatrice Cenci by Guido Reni.
 While for centuries this small woman’s portrait was thought to represent the young Beatrice Cenci on the eve of her beheading, this claim has been recently refuted.
 It was very unlike that Guido Reni would be allowed in Cenci’s prison on the day before her execution.
 The painting drew thousands of tourists, mostly English attracted by the sad story that turned Cenci into an anti-Catholic heroine, and was finally attributed to Bologna-born Ginevra Cantofoli, so subsequent to the story of Beatrice Cenci, who probably painted a sibyl prophetess.

 - Il Trionfo della Divina Provvidenza By Pietro da Cortona.
 This giant fresco decorating the ceiling of the largest hall of the palace was painted between 1632 and 1639.
-In a mix of natural and human figures, historical events and symbols, the artist aimed to involve the viewer in a visual adventure.
-And when you’ll see it, you will fully understand what this means: as you walk from a side to the other of the room, you will have the impression that the painting is moving, that it’s actually following you.
+In a mix of natural and human figures, historical events, and symbols, the artist aimed to involve the viewer in a visual adventure.
+And when you’ll see it, you will fully understand what this means: as you walk from one side to the other of the room, you will have the impression that the painting is moving, that it’s actually following you.

 - Bernini’s Staircase.
 Once you visit the first hall, you have to go back down towards the exit and access the rest of the exhibition from another entrance, which is the majestic square-shaped stairway designed by Bernini.

 - Borromini’s Staircase.
 There is no better way to round off this masterpiece-packed tour than exiting through the other elegant staircase, the one designed by Borromini, Bernini’s peer artist and lifetime rival.
-Unlike Bernini’s staircase, Borromini’s is spiral-shaped, a triumph of curves, in line with the eccentric style of the architect genius.
+Unlike Bernini’s staircase, Borromini’s is spiral-shaped, a triumph of curves, in line with the eccentric style of the architectural genius.

 - Narcissus by Caravaggio.
-In what became one of his most famous paintings, Caravaggio shows his genius by giving a new air to a common subject such as Narcissus, the young hunter who falls in love of his own image reflected in the water.
+In what became one of his most famous paintings, Caravaggio shows his genius by giving a new air to a common subject such as Narcissus, the young hunter who falls in love with his own image reflected in the water.

 - La Velata (The Veiled) by Antonio Corradini.
 A gorgeous sculpture of a woman, probably a vestal virgin, whose marble veil is so imperceptible to look as if made of fabric.

 - Portrait of Henry VIII by Hans Holbein the Younger.
-The famous portrait of the English king is another highlight in Palazzo Barberini collection.
+The famous portrait of the English king is another highlight in the Palazzo Barberini collection.
 From the inscription in the blue background, we see it was painted when the king was 49 years old on the occasion of his fourth marriage and it shows the power of the monarch as well as the talent of his personal painter in his attention to detail.

 What to See near Palazzo Barberini